fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricReplica.md

 PS C:\>Get-ServiceFabricPartition -ServiceName fabric:/System/FailoverManagerService | Get-ServiceFabricReplica
 ```

-This command gets the list of partitions for the Failover Manager system service.
+This command gets the list of replicas for the Failover Manager system service.

 ## PARAMETERS